 The Center also publishes a new book in its 99 Historic Images… series each year in conjunction with its Image of War Seminar.
 The books are currently on sale at many book stores including Eastern National bookstores and online on Amazon.com.

 In the summer of 2003 the Center launched its online book store.
 The store currently sells many Civil War photography related books as well as the Center’s own publications.
 Patrons can also purchase memberships, give donations, and make seminar reservations securely online with their credit card.

 One of our most gratifying achievements in 2005 was the installation of a permanent 3-D slide show of Civil War photographs at Civil War Life – The Soldier’s Museum, in Fredericksburg, Virginia.
 The 20-minute show, which was co-produced by the Center and the museum, began daily public presentations on June 5, 2005.
 We plan to refine and improve the production in 2007 and eventually to convert to a digital show.

-As The Center for Civil War Photography continues to move forward with several initiatives directly related to its mission, it is poised to launch perhaps the single most important project it could ever seek to undertake: the compilation, in a digital format, of every Civil War photograph ever taken.
-This far-reaching goal- to gather, scan and make available online all known photographs of the Civil War – will take years to fulfill, and in fact any such compilation will never be complete, since previously unknown Civil War images continue to surface on a regular basis.
+As The Center for Civil War Photography continues to move forward with several initiatives directly related to its mission, it is poised to launch perhaps the single most important project it could ever seek to undertake: the compilation, in a digital format, of every Civil War photograph taken.
+This far-reaching goal — to gather, scan and make available online all known photographs of the Civil War — will take years to fulfill, and in fact any such compilation will never be complete, since previously unknown Civil War images continue to surface regularly.